surf-rdm/yoda-tutorial/episodes/unsupervised-rdm.Rmd

 ::: callout
 You must have realised by now that proper metadata management is key, but also very difficult to do properly.
-Yoda simplifies this effort a bit by allowing only metadata to be added to folders.
+Yoda simplifies this effort a bit by allowing metadata to be added to folders only.

 -   Question: Can you think of situations where this approach will feel like a limitation, instead of a blessing?
 How would you tackle